Jianggan District

 Jianggan District was one of ten urban districts of the prefecture-level city of Hangzhou, the capital of Zhejiang Province, East China.
 The district was located in the northeast of Hangzhou and on the northern (left) bank of the Qiantang River.

 Hangzhou Jianqiao Airport is located in Jianqiao, Jianggan.
 Zhejiang Airlines once had its headquarters there.

+In April 2021, Jianggan District was split between Qiantang District and Shangcheng District.